cjgammon/SnapSVG-Animator/SnapSVGAnimatorPlatform/EclipseProject/ExtensionContent/SnapSVGAnimator/js/README.md

 `banner.js`
 `footer.js`
-  -boilerplate for packaging library. banner.js goes at top, footer.js goes at bottom
+  - boilerplate for packaging library. banner.js goes at top, footer.js goes at bottom

 `component.js`
-  -`SVGAnim`, The base animation object for instantiating your timeline animation.
+  - `SVGAnim`, The base animation object for instantiating your timeline animation.

 `commands.js`
-  -Commands for placing removing or updating objects to the stage, defined in the timeline JSON.
+  - Commands for placing removing or updating objects to the stage, defined in the timeline JSON.
-  *PlaceObjectCommand
+* PlaceObjectCommand
-  *MoveObjectCommand
+* MoveObjectCommand
-  *UpdateObjectCommand
+* UpdateObjectCommand
-  *RemoveObjectCommand
+* RemoveObjectCommand
-  *UpdateVisibilityCommand
+* UpdateVisibilityCommand
-  *UpdateMaskCommand
+* UpdateMaskCommand
-  *ApplyMaskCommand
+* ApplyMaskCommand
-  *UpdateColorTransformCommand
+* UpdateColorTransformCommand

 `bitmap.js`
-  -Bitmap class for drawing bitmap assets as snap.svg image.
+  - Bitmap class for drawing bitmap assets as snap.svg image.

 `shape.js`
-  -Shape class for drawing geometry in snap.svg.
+  - Shape class for drawing geometry in snap.svg.

 `movieclip.js`
-  -MovieClip class displaying nested content with a timeline.
+  - MovieClip class displaying nested content with a timeline.

 `text.js`
-  -Text class displaying text in snap.svg.
+  - Text class displaying text in snap.svg.

 `garbagePool.js`
-  -helper class for managing and purging empty or unused elements in the DOM.
+  - helper class for managing and purging empty or unused elements in the DOM.

 `resourceManager.js`
-  -model class for resources generated from JSON.
+  - model class for resources generated from JSON.
-  *`getShape()`
+  * `getShape()`
-  *`getMovieClip()`
+  * `getMovieClip()`
-  *`getBitmap()`
+  * `getBitmap()`
-  *`getText()`
+  * `getText()`